Here I present the A-Z guide for the UK’s nuclear deterrent, colloquially and erroneously called “Trident”.

 K is for Kiloton, the measurement in which some nuclear yields (see Y) is measured.
 The best public evidence on how large the tonnage for UK-built warheads in at least 100 kilotons.
 The warheads could have a variable yield, who knows.

 L is for Legality.
 It is one of the major arguments for and against the UK having nuclear weapons or a nuclear deterrent.
 L is also for the Letters of Last Resort, the dreaded letter a British Prime Minister has to write when entering office.
-It tells the SSBN commander what to do if the UK has been nuked and Command and Control is limited or lost.
+It tells the SSBN commander what to do if the UK has been nuked and command and control is limited or lost.

 M is for the Ministry of Defence, where the full super Top Secret nuclear deterrence and launch scenarios are held.
-M is also for Mutually Assured Destruction (MAD), which is what nuclear deterrence is (if you hold that view.)
+M is also for Mutually Assured Destruction (MAD), which is what nuclear deterrence is, if you hold that view.

 N is for the Non-Proliferation Treaty (NPT), which allows the UK to be a nuclear weapon state and this may be considered as legality for the UK to have a nuclear deterrent.
 It also may cause question about the UK’s status and role, since it called for nuclear disarmament.
-N is also for Northwood where CTF 345 personnel will receive the order from the PM (and his team, UK doesn’t officially say if it has a two-man rule at that level) for strategic missile launch.
+N is also for Northwood where CTF 345 personnel will receive the order from the PM (and his/her team, UK doesn’t officially say if it has a two-man rule at that level) for ballistic missile launch.

-Q is for (yes) the Queen.
+Q is for the Queen.
 Supposedly, according to Lord Guthrie, the Prime Minister of the day isn’t the final part of the fail-safe mechanism for nuclear missile launch.
 The Queen is the ultimate head of the armed forces and could stop a made PM from launching a nuclear missile or starting nuclear war.

 R is for ROF Cardiff, a former nuclear weapons site.
-R is also for the Resolution-class submarine, which carried the Polaris missiles (see P).
+R is also for the Resolution-class submarine, which carried the Polaris missiles, see P.

 S is for the 2010 Strategic Defence and Security Review, which pledged to reduce the UK nuclear force to “ewer than 160 to no more than 120” warheads.
 (See page 38 of the 2010 SDSR).
-This was officially met on 20 January 2015.
+This was officially concluded on 20 January 2015.
 “All Vanguard Class SSBNs on continuous at-sea deterrent patrol now carry 40 nuclear warheads and no more than eight operational missiles”.
 S is also for Submariner, the personnel who man the SSBNs and who may lose their jobs if the whole system is scrapped.